ccynthia6/E-Commerce-Analysis/README.md

 Revenue numbers tell you *how much* was sold.
 Clickstream data tells you *why* customers didn't buy — where they dropped off, what they viewed, what they added to cart and then abandoned, and what the highest-value lost opportunities look like.

-This analysis uses **October 2019 clickstream data** to diagnose the conversion problem, identify which categories, brands, and products are underperforming relative to their traffic, and surface actionable recommendations for the business.
+This analysis uses **October 2019 Multi Category data** to diagnose the conversion problem, identify which categories, brands, and products are underperforming relative to their traffic, and surface actionable recommendations for the business.

 **Key questions this project answers:**
 - Where exactly in the funnel are customers dropping off?